Belgium national football team: Media coverage

 The first live coverage of a Belgian sporting event occurred on 3 May 1931, when journalist Gust De Muynck commentated on the football match between Belgium and the Netherlands on radio.
 Later, football broadcasts were also televised.
-As 60 per cent of Belgians speak Dutch and 40 per cent French, commentaries for the national team matches are provided in both languages.
+As 60 per cent of Belgians speak Dutch and 40 per cent speak French, commentaries for the national team matches are provided in both languages.
 The matches are not broadcast in German—Belgium's third official language.
 During Belgium's tournament appearances in the 1980s and the early 1990s, Rik De Saedeleer crowned himself the nation's most famous football commentator with his emotional and humorous reports.

 Initially the matches were transmitted mainly on public television channels: the former BRTN (now VRT) in Dutch, and the RTBF in French.
 Since 1994, commercial channels such as vtm and its sister channel Kanaal 2, and VIER in Flanders, have purchased broadcasting rights.
-The Euro 2016 round-of-16 match against Hungary was the most-watched programme in Belgian television history, with an audience of over four million viewers out of 11.3 million Belgian citizens.
+The Euro 2016 round of 16 match against Hungary was the most-watched programme in Belgian television history, with an audience of over 4 million viewers out of 11.3 million Belgians.

 In April 2014, the VRT started transmitting a nine-piece, behind-the-scenes documentary about the national team filmed during the 2014 World Cup qualifiers, titled Iedereen Duivel (Everybody Devil).
 Cable broadband provider Telenet broadcast an eight-part documentary about individual players titled Rode Helden (Red Heroes).